-- The deductible can be much higher on credit card cover with some cards applying up to $500.
+- The deductible can be much higher on credit card coverage with some cards applying up to $500.

-- You have pay for all or at least a portion of your trip on your card for cover to be activated.
+- You have pay for all or at least a portion of your trip on your card for coverage to be activated.

 - Level of coverage provided is usually reduced to what is offered on standalone policies.